 On July 5, 1882, Texas Ranger Captain T. L. Oglesby penned a note to his commanding officer General King describing the area:

 Eagle Nest, Pecos County, Texas – July 5, 1882

-Upon my arrival here on June 29th, I proceeded to visit all the railroad camps and scout the country thoroughly.
+Upon my arrival here on June 29, I visited all the railroad camps and scouted the country thoroughly.
 There is the worst lot of roughs, gamblers, robbers, and pickpocketed, collected here I ever saw, and without the immediate presence of the state troops, this class would prove a great detriment towards the completion of the road.

 An unusual sort of “judge” from the beginning, one of his first judicial acts was to shoot up the saloon of a Jewish competitor.
 Holding court in his saloon, he utilized a single law book — the 1879 edition of the Revised Statutes of Texas.
-His methods of justice, carried out in his combination saloon/courtroom, were somewhat odd and always final.
-During construction of the bridge at Vinegarroon, a structure collapsed and ten workers fell.
+His justice methods, carried out in his combination saloon/courtroom, were somewhat odd and always final.
+During the construction of the bridge at Vinegarroon, a structure collapsed, and ten workers fell.
 Judge Roy Bean was called to the site to hold an inquest.
-Riding on a mule to the accident, he pronounced all ten men dead; however, only seven of them had actually been killed.
+Riding on a mule to the accident, he pronounced all ten men dead; however, only seven of them had been killed.
 When questioned on this point, the judge reasoned that the others would soon die and that he did not want to make the trip twice.
-Fortunately, for the three men, he was wrong, and they survived to tell the tale.
+Fortunately for the three men, he was wrong, and they survived to tell the tale.